BeyondMicroControl/AsciiCAD/docs/design.md

 - how catalog components interact with linking wires (pins/protrusions, net labels)
 - what is reported in a netlist output and why

 The CAD concept implies 2 fundamental building blocks: wires and components.
-As wires are supposed to go from everywhere to everywhere, we need to apply a **global policy** to describe their role and behavior.
-Components however are local elements where a local policy is more suitable as it offers more flexibility, without constaining performance, because the perimeter of components is not only irrefutably delimited, in size, it is also typically limited.
+As wires are supposed to go from everywhere to everywhere, we need a **global policy** to describe their role, behavior and validation criteria.
+Components however are locally confined elements where a **local policy** may be more suitable.
+We can use the flexibility of a local policy to overcome ridgid wiring rules that are difficult to apply, let alone generalise within the tight inner space typically given to a component.

 As our design strategy pursues a blueprint for Computer Aided Design (CAD) applicable in many different specialisations.  e.g. Enterprise or IT architectural design, mind mapping, electrical engineering etc... we need a solid foundation allowing predictable interpretation that
 - users can learn